-Simply stated, the process for hiring faculty begins with the submission of a Request Permission to Hire - Form A from the college/area to the Provost and Vice President for Instructional Services/Dean of Faculty.
+Simply stated, the process for hiring faculty begins with the submission of a Request Permission to Hire - Form A from the division/area to the Provost and Vice President for Instructional Services/Dean of the Faculty.
 If approved, the position is advertised, directing applications to the Director of Human Resources.
-Applications are reviewed by department/college/area faculty and administration.
-With the concurrence of the department chair and college/area dean, invitations are extended for interviews.
-The final decision for hiring is the responsibility of the Provost and Vice President for Instructional Services/Dean of the Faculty based upon the advice and recommendation of the college/area dean.
+Applications are reviewed by department/division/area faculty and administration.
+With the concurrence of the department chair and division/area dean, invitations are extended for interviews.
+The final decision for hiring is the responsibility of the Provost and Vice President for Instructional Services/Dean of the Faculty based upon the advice and recommendation of the division/area dean.

-For policies and philosophies related to hiring ("Age Discrimination Policy," "Affirmative Action Policy," "Anti-Nepotism Policy," "Affirmative Action Plan for Disabled Persons, Disabled Veterans, and all Active or Retired Military Personnel") -- See the Board of Trustees Policy Manual portion of this University Manual.
+NOTE: For policies and philosophies related to hiring ("Age Discrimination Philosophy," "Affirmative Action Policy," "Anti-Nepotism Policy," "Affirmative Action Plan for Disabled Persons, Disabled Veterans, and Vietnam Era Veterans"), see Section H - Policies and Section G - General Institutional Philosophies and Procedures.

-- 1. If requested by the hiring supervisor, the Human Resources Office will initially screen the applications received. - 2.
+- 1. At the request of the hiring supervisor, the Human Resources Office will initially screen the applications received. - 2.
 The Human Resources Office will send a list of the applicants, affirmative action reporting materials, Permission for Background Checking Form, and copies of the applications and resumes to the hiring department. - 3.
 Before an offer is made, the hiring supervisor verifies with the Human Resources Office the salary and applicable fringe benefits to be offered to the successful candidate. - 4.
 After a candidate is selected, the following paperwork must be completed.
-The immediate supervisor of the person being hired has primary responsibility for making sure the forms are completed and returned to Human Resources prior to the employee's first date of employment: - a) Affirmative Action forms - b) Payroll Notification Form - The Director of Human Resources reviews/approves the Payroll Notification Form and forwards it to the Vice President for Financial Services and Government Relations.
-Upon receiving the Vice President's approval, the original Payroll Notification Form is forwarded by the Human Resources Office to the Payroll Office. - c) I-9 with copies of proper identification attached: a copy of one item from List A or a copy of one item from List B and one item from List C. (see back of I-9 form for Lists A, B, and C.) The expiration dates on the IDs must be valid.
+The immediate supervisor of the person being hired has primary responsibility for completing and submitting these materials. - a) Affirmative Action forms - b) Payroll Notification Form - c) I-9 with copies of proper identification attached: a copy of one item from List A or a copy of one item from List B and one item from List C. (see back of I-9 form for Lists A, B, and C.) The expiration dates on the IDs must be valid.
 Return the I-9 with attached identification to the Human Resources Office within three (3) days, or the new employee will not receive a paycheck.
-Failure to complete the I-9 form before employment subjects the University to a minimum fine of \$25,000.

-- d) W-4 Form

-- e) WH-4 Form

-- f) WH-47 Form (non-Indiana residents, only)
+Failure to complete the I-9 form before employment subjects the University to a minimum fine of \$25,000. - d) W-4 Form - e) WH-4 Form - 5.
+WH-47 Form (non-Indiana residents, only)

 Return as a set all of the documents listed above to the Human Resources Office for processing.
 If any of the above documents are missing, it is necessary to return the set to the hiring department for completion before the new employee can be entered into the payroll system.

-The documents listed above must be completed for all new employees hired, including full-time, part-time, American students or international students.
+The documents listed above must be completed for all new employees hired, including fulltime, part-time, American students or international students.